Family Entertainment and Copyright Act

-Artist's Rights and Theft Prevention Act of 2005
+Artist's Rights and Theft Prevention (ART) Act of 2005

 This act, also known as the "ART Act", is targeted at preventing copyright infringement of movies and software.
 It specifically targets two activities: filming movies in a movie theater, and early release of movies and software before they become publicly available.

 It permits preregistration of certain types of unpublished works if it determines that such works have a history of infringement prior to commercial distribution.
-The purpose of preregistration is related to potential litigation protection in view of the fact that it allows an infringement action to be brought before the authorized commercial distribution of a work and the work’s full-fledged registration.
+The purpose of preregistration is related to potential litigation protection as it allows an infringement action to be brought before the authorized commercial distribution of a work and the work's full-fledged registration.
 Preregistration makes possible—only upon full registration—for the copyright owner to receive statutory damages and attorneys’ fees in an infringement action.
 Works determined eligible for copyright preregistration are: motion pictures, sound recordings, musical compositions, literary works being prepared as books, computer programs (including videogames), and advertising or marketing photographs.

 Anyone who "knowingly uses or attempts to use an audiovisual recording device to transmit or make a copy of a ... protected work... from a performance of such work in a motion picture exhibition facility..." may be imprisoned up to three years for a first time offender, and up to six years for a repeat offender, in addition to any fines that may be levied under the U.S. Criminal Code for copyright infringement.
 This could apply to merely taking a cell phone snapshot of a theatre screen.

 With regard to unreleased works intended for public distribution (e.g., beta software or workprints), anyone who makes available a work that the copyright owner expects to distribute commercially, but is not yet distributed, shall be punished if the work is "made available on a computer network accessible to members of the public, if such person knew or should have known that the work was intended for commercial distribution."
 First time offenders can get up to three years in jail, or five if they committed the offense for financial gain.
 Repeat offenders can get ten years if the offense was committed for financial gain.
 These penalties are in addition to any penalties for violating non-disclosure agreements or trade secret law.